-The following post is from Lisa of The Pennington Point:source: Lisa Pennington
+The following post is from Lisa of The Pennington Point: Frames Are the New Art

 Instead of looking at picture frames as something to hold a picture, why not think of them as art all by themselves?

 I love to use empty frames all over the house, inside and out.
 I keep my eye out for framed pictures at flea markets and thrift stores, not because I want the art, but because I want to pop the cardboard picture of someone’s farm out of the frame and just use the frame itself.
-A coat of spray paint to match your decor and you can hang it up almost any place.
+A coat of spray paint matches your decor, and you can hang it up almost any place.

 Here are a few fun ideas for using empty frames in your home.